aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

-Last update: Thu Sep  3 09:16:16 2026
+Last update: Fri Sep  4 09:10:02 2026

 ### Let's play! 🎮